 23 The city does not need the sun or the moon to shine on it, for the glory of God gives it light, and the Lamb is its lamp.

 24 The nations will walk by its light, and the kings of the earth will bring their splendor into it.

 25 On no day will its gates ever be shut, for there will be no night there.

 26 The glory and honor of the nations will be brought into it.

 27 Nothing impure will ever enter it, nor will anyone who does what is shameful or deceitful, but only those whose names are written in the Lamb’s book of life.

 And so, we all witnessed a miracle … and for a brief moment, our collective prayers from every conceivable denomination, from Jewish, Protestant, to Catholic, in neighboring towns, boroughs and cities all throughout the North Country rose like incense as a sweet smelling savor into the nostrils of God.

 You see, a battle was waged against the supernatural forces of wickedness in the heavenly realm, with St. Michael the Archangel leading the charge.

-The thugs’ plans were cut to the quick.
+The kidnappers’ plans were cut to the quick.
 How dare they conspire to lay a hand on the Lord’s anointed—two darling daughters of God.
-No doubt, God used their underestimation of the Amish girls against them and both Fanny and Delila, guided by the Holy Spirit, were able to slip away, unharmed and unmolested.
+No doubt, God used their underestimation of the Amish girls against them and both Fanny and Delila, guided by the Holy Spirit, were able to slip away, alive.